-Tourist Guide Institute offers both full time and part time courses to individuals who want to become registered tour guides in South Africa.
+Tourist Guide Institute offers both full time and online courses to individuals who want to become registered tour guides in South Africa.

 To be a tourist guide you must have a love for this country, be able to work with people and have a desire to learn more about South Africa.
 Learners must be able to work hard and have access to a computer.
 Non-RSA residents must be in possession of a valid work or residence permit before they will be registered as a tourist guide.
 All learners must be able to communicate in basic English.
 The full time courses are 2 weeks (10 days) long made up of theoretical and practical training.
-Thereafter there is a period of 5 weeks in which to complete the set Unit Standards Assessments and a written examination at the end.
+Thereafter there is a period of 6 weeks in which to complete the set Unit Standards Assessments and a written examination at the end.
 The training is provided by accredited tourist guides who have the experience and expertise.
+Our Online Courses are 8 weeks long, offering lectures in the form of videos and then end with 5 days face to face practicals.
 In order to work as a Tourist Guide a person must be registered with the Department of Environmental Affairs and Tourism (DEAT).
 Every province has a Registrar of Tourist Guides.
 In the case of the Western Cape the registrar falls under the Department of Economic Development and Tourism (DEDT).
 DEAT stipulates that the potential Tourist Guide must successfully complete a Tourist Guiding Course with a CATHSSETA accreted training provider.
 Tourist Guide Institute has CATHSSETA Accreditation and B-BBEE Level 4 status.
-Once the potential Tourist Guide is in possession of a Tourist Guiding Certificate he/she can register as a tourist guide with DEAT for the area indicated on the certificate.
+Once the potential Tour Guide is in possession of a Tourist Guiding Certificate he/she can register as a tourist guide with DEAT for the area indicated on the certificate.
 Additional areas/provinces can be added to a tourist guide’s qualification/s after the successful completion of an exam on the additional area/s.
 The South African tourist guiding industry is controlled by the Tourism Act (Act no. 72 of 1993 + the Tourism Amendment Bill 2001) and states that no person who has not been registered as a tourist guide shall, for reward, act as a tourist guide.
-Note: The Act furthermore stipulates that tourist guides must renew registration every three years and that prospective tourist guides should complete a prescribed training course at an accredited training institution approved by CATHSSETA (Culture, Arts, Tourism, Hospitality & Sports Education & Training Authority).
+Note: The Act furthermore stipulates that tour guides must renew registration every three years and that prospective tourist guides should complete a prescribed training course at an accredited training institution approved by CATHSSETA (Culture, Arts, Tourism, Hospitality & Sports Education & Training Authority).

 What do I need to register as a tourist guide?